abrolon87/abrolon87.github.io/_posts/2020-02-02-my_first_cli_gem.markdown

 ## Getting Started

 I created Babbel Explorer from scratch so, I had to first figure out where to start.
 I watched several videos and took notes about how I wanted my gem to be set up.
 Once I had a pretty solid idea about what to do, I went ahead and ran `bundle gem babbel_explorer` from the terminal in VScode and got started.
+This provided me with a sort of 'template' of folders and files.
 I also followed some other steps from the "Eden Events" videos that are on Learn Instruct.

 ## Writing the Code

+### ./bin
+This folder contains babbel_explorer which is the executable file to run the app.
+I also incuded a shebang line in this file so that so user doesn't have to explicitly call the Ruby interpreter.

+### ./lib
+This folder contains my classes and babbel_explorer.rb which is used for my environment requirements.
+It also contains version.rb which states the version of the app.

+### Classes
 I orignally thought that I would have 4 classes; CLI, Scraper, Country, and Language.
 I later decided I didn't need a Language class since I could scrape that information at the same time as the country information and just push it into an array in my Country class when initializing a country, so I deleted it.
 Now, I just have 3.

 #### cli.rb
 This is where my CLI class lives.
 It is responsible for running the app, getting user input, displaying information collected by the Scraper....